rspamd/rspamd.com/doc/configuration/redis.md

 Please bear in mind that you should either use `servers` for both `read_servers` and `write_servers` or define `read_servers` and `write_servers` separately.
 So it is **either** `servers` or `read_servers`+`write_servers` **together**.

-It is also possible to redefine Redis options inside `redis` section for the specific module or modules:
+Additionally, you have the option to redefine Redis options inside the `redis` section specifically for the desired module or modules.
+This provides flexibility in configuring Redis options on a per-module basis:

 ~~~ucl
 # /etc/rspamd/local.d/redis.conf